BloodfallenTear/TrafikverketSharp/README.md

 ## Documentation
 All of the XML documentation found in this API library comes from [Trafikverket](https://api.trafikinfo.trafikverket.se/API/Model).

+## Changelog
+For every release, you can find the changelog to see what has changed from the previous release to that one under the said release.

 ## Support
 This project currently only officially supports .NET Standard 2.0.